You are the expert on your own life.

 LET'S TEAM UP

-Most clients I see are looking for help on finding confidence, increasing happiness, and decreasing the control their perfectionism has on them.
+Most clients I see want help defeating anxiety, undoing perfectionism and people-pleasing habits, and finding confidence.
 I work with many women who feel constantly needed by everyone else but leaving no time or focus for themselves.
 I really enjoy working with women who are seeking change in their life – related to career, social life, personal development – but don’t know where to start or how to make positive change happen.
 They want independence and freedom but also a sense of belonging and connection.

 I'm a big fan of self-reflection and concrete direction.
 I help my clients create a vision for their goals, plan the steps to achieve, and promote a mindset to match.
 I also work with those who wish to manage their lifestyle more healthily in regards to diet, exercise, and sleep.